sysbiolux/DeepOncoAI/readme.md

 * upsampling with SMOTE and VAEs
 * thresholding of responses in combination with the quantization
 * loading of the 'BinarizedIC50' values (alternative targets)
-* more models to hyper-optimize (elastic net, NN architectures)
+* more models to hyper-optimize (NN architectures)
 * stacking with more algorithms for scikit-learn or others
 * stack of stacks
-* load mutational data
 * compile gene-level versus transcript level expression
 * more filters (outliers, ...)
 * grid-search or other to compare with bayesian search